spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-allow-zed-css-js-on-a-project-for-oryx-for-zed-2.13.0-and-later.md

 ---
-title: HowTo: Allow Zed SCSS/JS on a project level for `oryx-for-zed` version 2.13.0 and later
+title: "HowTo: Allow Zed SCSS/JS on a project level for `oryx-for-zed` version 2.13.0 and later"
 description: Learn how you can allow Zed SCSS/JS on a project level.
 last_updated: May 2, 2023
 template: howto-guide-template